nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 glance it seems like the answer to that one should be ``no'', because more types should give an optimizer more to work with, and nothing else.
 But as scientists, its our job to investigate questions like this systematically

+TODO questions have been considered a solved problem ... migratory typing has re-opened them!

 Thats all I want to say about these for now, and we'll come back to the ideas later.